D4rkOnE/DWL-dotfiles-laptop/README.md

 ## Terminal, application launcher and bar
 As a terminal I use Kitty with background_opacity 0.7.
 Zsh is my default shell and I'm a huge fan of the powerlevel10k zsh theme: https://aur.archlinux.org/packages/zsh-theme-powerlevel10k.
 In i3 I've used rofi the longest time and I switched to wofi now.
-I honestly don't even rememeber where I got the theme from but it's included in the repository as well.
+The nord theme from https://github.com/joao-vitor-sr/wofi-themes-collection is used.
 The menubar is Waybar.
 Because my DWL is IPC patched and Waybar's config has been modified for DWL I'm able to use actually use the tags.
 It's a fairly default Waybar config except I changed the colors to blue.
 This is less distracting in my opinion.

 ## Keyboard hacks for be-latin1 (Belgian AZERTY layout)